SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 ## Installing PostgreSQL Alerts

 This section provides instructions for installing the Sumo App and Alerts for PostgreSQL, as well as the descriptions of each of the app dashboards.
-These instructions assume you have already set up collection as described in the [Collect Logs and Metrics from PostgreSQL](https://help.sumologic.com/07Sumo-Logic-Apps/12Databases/PostgreSQL/Collect_logs_and_metrics_from_PostgreSQL) App page.
+These instructions assume you have already set up collection as described in the Collect Logs and Metrics from PostgreSQL App section.

 #### Pre-Packaged Alerts

 Sumo Logic has provided out of the box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your PostgreSQL cluster.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.
-For details on the individual alerts,  please see [this page](https://help.sumologic.com/07Sumo-Logic-Apps/12Databases/PostgreSQL/PostgreSQL_Alerts).
+For details on the individual alerts, please see [the alerts section](#Alerts).

 * To install these alerts, you need to have the Manage Monitors role capability.